nzbgetcom/nzbget/README.md

 We also provide a docker image for popular architectures.
 [Docker readme](docker/README.md)

-Synology DSM 7.x packages also available.
+Synology packages are available as SynoCommunity packages and SPK packages.
 [Synology readme](synology/README.md)

 ## Migration from older NZBGet versions